kravtandr/RACHKO_BOT/README.md

 # RACHKO_BOT
 discord music bot

-"I am beginer at programming so be ready for code smell"
+"It is my first serious project on python so be ready for code smell"

 Install:
 pip install discord